crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 }
 ```

-That tells Turbo: do not intercept every page visit.
+That tells Turbo: don't intercept every page visit.
 Only handle the links I explicitly target into a frame.

 Could you leave Drive on?
 Sure.
 For a blog, that might be enough.
 For a documentation app with persistent sidebar state, rebuilt outlines, search overlays, and a bunch of page-specific behavior, I want fewer implicit moving parts.